ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 Use one of these two standard solutions for artifact and log storage during the development process:

-* POSIX-compliant network file storage (like AWS and EFS): This approach is useful when you have artifacts or dependencies accessible in an interactive fashion.
+* POSIX-compliant network file storage (like AWS and EFS): This approach is useful when you want to have artifacts or dependencies accessible across different nodes in an interactive fashion.
+For example, experiment logs of different models trained on different Ray tasks.
 * Cloud storage (like AWS S3 or GCP GS): This approach is useful for large artifacts or datasets that you need to access with high throughput.

 ### Driver script

 Run the main (driver) script on the head node of the cluster.
-Ray Core and library programs often assume that the driver is located on the head node, and take advantage of the local storage.
-For example:
+Ray Core and library programs often assume that the driver is located on the head node and take advantage of the local storage.
+For example, Ray Tune will by default generate log files on the head node.

+A typical workflow can look like this:

 * Start a Jupyter server on the head node
 * SSH onto the head node and run the driver script or application there